apache/cxf/distribution/src/main/release/samples/wsdl_first_https/README.txt

 In separate windows:
-  mvn -Pserver (starts the server) mvn -Psecure.client (runs the client in secure mode, Scenario 2) mvn -Pinsecure.client (runs the client in insecure mode, Scenario 1) mvn -Pinsecure.client.non.secure (runs the client in secure mode, Scenario 3) mvn -Psecure.client.non.secure (runs the client in secure mode, Scenario 4) mvn clean (removes all generated and compiled classes)
+  mvn -Pserver (starts the server) mvn -Pinsecure.client (runs the client in insecure mode, Scenario 1) mvn -Psecure.client (runs the client in secure mode, Scenario 2) mvn -Pinsecure.client.non.spring (runs the client in insecure mode without spring configuration, Scenario 3) mvn -Psecure.client.non.spring (runs the client in secure mode without spring configuration, Scenario 4) mvn clean (removes all generated and compiled classes)"

 Building and running the demo using Ant